ArnoldYing/arnoldying.github.io/_posts/2020-03-01-dancing-biped-robot.md

 - **Sonar**
 The robot has an ultrasonic sensor that detects walls and motion and stop any dance move if it detects an object too close

+- **Lights**
+The robot has an onboard RGB light that flashes to indicate the status of the robot and any I/O feedback.
+Whenever the user pressess a key on the keypad the RGB light flashes white.
+Whenever the robot is stopped due to it detecting an object too close, the RBG light will flash red 3 times.

 ## How we built it
 The professors provided a 3D printed robot chassis for us to house all the components in.
 We used 2 breadboards to house the wires for all the components of the robot.
 A detailed circuit schematic is below created using the Fritzing software.